Learner-approved motorbikes

 Once you have held your R-DATE licence for more than 2 years, you are no longer restricted to ride learner-approved motorbikes.

-You are immediately eligible to start riding any motorbike or motor trike as soon as the 2 years has lapsed.
-You do not need to apply or do further testing to upgrade to your R class.
+You can start riding any motorbike or motor trike as soon as the 2 years has lapsed.
+You don't need to apply or do further testing to upgrade to your R class.

 An R class will automatically be added to your driver's licence on your next licence renewal.